 We performed audit procedures to assess the methodology and the appropriateness of the valuation models and inputs used to value financial assets fair value through other comprehensive income.
 As part of these audit procedures, we assessed the accuracy of key inputs used in the valuation such as quoted market prices, market multiples, and discount rates for lack of marketability and lack of control, the expected cash flows, risk free rates and credit spreads by benchmarking them with external data, investigated significant differences.
-Finally, we assessed the adequacy of the disclosures relating to financial assets in notes 9 and 23 to the consolidated financial statements.
+Finally, we assessed the adequacy of the disclosures relating to financial assets in notes 8 and 22 to the consolidated financial statements.

-Other information included in the Group's 2019 Annual Report
+Other information included in the Group's 2021 Annual Report

 Management is responsible for the other information.
-Other information consists of the information included in Group's 2019 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
-We obtained the report of the Parent Company's Board of Directors, prior to the date of our auditor's report, and we expect to obtain the remaining sections of the Group's 2019 Annual Report after the date of our auditor's report.
+Other information consists of the information included in the Group's 2021 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
+We obtained the report of the Parent Company's Board of Directors, prior to the date of our auditor's report, and we expect to obtain the remaining sections of the Annual Report after the date of our auditor's report.